ANNUAL REPORTING 2023 SCHOOL YEAR

 • Willingness to participate

-• Strong evidence of collaboration amongst students
+• Strong evidence of collaboration among students

 Staff Satisfaction